charisiss/Movie-Site-Project/README.md

 ### Styling

-`Module CSS` were used to style all components.
+`CSS Modules` were used to style all components.
 A basic layout is created.
 Look for the Layout.tsx to get a better idea of the Layout structure.

 ### Fetching API data